aagontuk/cheatsheets/AVR_assembly_programming.md

 		CALL DELAY

-		RJUMP L1		; Do this forever
+		RJMP L1		; Do this forever
 ```

 -------------------------------------------------------------------------------